Scholarships - 2017 entry

 We appreciate the investment students make in their education.

-To help with the financial responsibility of students, we offer a range of scholarships.
+To help with the financial responsibility of students, we offer a range of scholarships as well as an Access to Learning Fund (also known as the Hardship Fund).

-The University of Worcester is actively working to promote more scholarship and prize opportunities, so please revisit this page for further updates.
+The University of Worcester is actively working to create more scholarship and prize opportunities, so please revisit this page for further updates.

 See below for more details on: